seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

 Keep this bookmarked somewhere convenient.
 Over the rest of the module you will visit this website many times.

 Please take the time to review a few of the featured projects.
-You will get a feel for the possabilities tha are achievable using three.js and webgl.
+You will get a feel for the possibilities that are achievable using three.js and webgl.

 - <http://hexgl.bkcore.com/>
 - <http://www.georgeandjonathan.com/#1>